royaltm/spectrusty-tutorial/step5.md

             ),
         }
     }
-    // returns a dynamicly dispatched reader from RAM fn read_ram<'a>(&'a self) -> Box<dyn Read + 'a> {
+    // returns a dynamically dispatched reader from RAM fn read_ram<'a>(&'a self) -> Box<dyn Read + 'a> {
         match self {
             ZxSpectrumModel::Spectrum16(spec16) =>